KyleNeece/KyleNeece.github.io/content/The Multiverse/Delete later - Campaign 2 work in progress/Hoo Dini.md

 ###### Campaign 2

 ##### Abilities
-Hoo Dini is a Chronurgy Wizard
+Hoo Dini is a Divination Wizard